-Black History Month is celebrated in October each year and gives us the opportunity to recognise, appreciate and celebrate the achievement and contributions of people from the African and Caribbean diaspora and the role models that are inspiring the next generation.
-Black History Month is essential in promoting learning, providing information and contributing to community cohesion.
-People from all different walks of life live in Royal Greenwich and it’s important that all our residents are inspired by people they can relate to and see stories that mirror their own experience.
+Black History Month is celebrated in October each year and gives us the opportunity to recognise and celebrate the achievement and contributions of people from the African and Caribbean diaspora and the role models that are inspiring the next generation.
+While Black History Month is essential, we should not limit this education, appreciation and recognition to just one month.
+Royal Greenwich Black History 365 is our commitment to celebrating the contribution of our Black and marginalised residents every day of the year.

 Black History Month 2020 was our biggest season yet despite taking place under the challenging circumstances of COVID-19.